jianshu93/DartUniFrac/README.md

 dartunifrac -t ./data/ASVs_aligned.tre -i ./data/ASVs_counts.txt -m ers -s 2048 -l 4096 -o unifrac_ers.csv
 ```
 ## Benchmark
 We use Striped UniFrac algorithm as the ground truth, which is an exact and efficient algorithm for large number of samples.
-A pure Rust implementaion, as a supporting crate for this one, can be found [here](https://github.com/jianshu93/unifrac_bp).
+A pure Rust implementaion, as a supporting crate for this one, can be found [here](https://github.com/jianshu93/unifrac_bp), also included as a binary in this crate.

 For the testing data (ASVs_count.tsv and ASV_aligned.tre), the truth from Striped UniFrac is: